sumowll/BD4H-Bootcamp/web/env-local-docker.md

 ```

-Finally, you can install it using the follow commands:
+Finally, you can install VirtualBox and Docker by using the following commands:

 ```bash
 brew install Caskroom/cask/virtualbox